jarun/nnn/README.md

 - navigate to another file in the same directory to select a range of files.

 Pressing <kbd>^Y</kbd> again copies the paths to clipboard and exits the multi-copy mode.

+To wrap each file path within single quotes, export `NNN_QUOTE_ON`:

+    export NNN_QUOTE_ON=1
+This is particularly useful if you are planning to copy the whole string to the shell to run a command.
+Quotes can be toggled at runtime using <kbd>^T</kbd>.

 #### change dir color